 Governors in lead roles visit the school regularly to focus on that area and report back to the relevant committee.
 The current governors have taken on roles in Safeguarding, SEND, Early Years, Pupil Premium pupils, and Premises and Health and Safety.

 The governors also have a role in making decisions about disciplinary issues, pupil exclusions, staffing matters and grievances.
 This is done in the First Committee which only meets if necessary.
 If there is an appeal against the decision of the First Committee, then this would be heard by the Appeals Committee.
 Decisions about Pay are made by the Pay Committee.

 Who is the Chair of governors?

-Mike Waterson is Chair of governors and the Vice -Chair position is vacant.
+Ian Stewart is Chair of governors and the Vice-Chair is to be appointed.
 They hold office for two years.